Panel User Guide

 • The benefit the Service Provider provides to the Australian economy.

-Agencies should be aware that some Service Providers offer Order Value Discounts under the Head Agreement for larger bodies of work.
+Entities should be aware that some Service Providers offer Order Value Discounts under the Head Agreement for larger bodies of work.

 Setting up milestone payments or linking milestones to a payment schedule can be a practical way to actively manage a contract and achieve value for money.
 Milestones help to monitor time-dependent deliverables, and control payments associated with those deliverables.
 Milestones facilitate timely communication with suppliers and can help to manage the contract effectively.
 A payment schedule setting out each expected stage of delivery can be included under the ‘Fees’ item of the RFQ or Order for Services.